Methods provided by the Data Exchange library

 dex::GenerateDatasetMappings()

 Generate standardized table and Excel sheet mappings based on the dex::Dataset, dex::TableName, and dex::ColumnName annotations.
 The generated mappings will be stored in the Mappings/Generated subfolder of the project folder.
-All generated mappings will automatically be added to the set of available mappings, and can be directly used to read and write the standardized JSON, XML, CSV or Excel data sources based on the data exchange annotations.
+All generated mappings will automatically be added to the set of available mappings, and can be directly used to read and write the standardized JSON, XML, CSV/TSV or Excel data sources based on the data exchange annotations.
 The function will return 1 on success, or 0 on failure.
 Through the global option dex::PrefixAutoTableWithDataset you can prefix the generated table names with the specified dataset name, to prevent potential name clashes when the same table name is generated for multiple data categories.
 Through the global parameter dex::DatasetGeneratorFilter you can restrict the formats for which mappings will be generated, the default will be to generate mappings for all available formats.

 You can use the generated mappings directly with the functions dex::WriteToFile() and dex::ReadFromFile() as with any manually created mapping.